Robust-Multi-Task Gradient Boosting: Experiments and Results

 The results in Table~\ref{tab:accuracy} clearly show that the proposed \ac{R-MTGB} model consistently achieves the highest testing accuracy on all datasets, either matching or exceeding the performance of the competing methods.
 Notably, \ac{R-MTGB} outperforms the other models on four out of five datasets and ties with \ac{MTGB} on the \textit{Landmine} dataset.

 As shown in Table~\ref{tab:recall}, \ac{R-MTGB} achieves the highest recall on three out of the five datasets: \textit{Adult (Gender)}, \textit{Adult (Race)}, and \textit{Bank Marketing}, indicating strong overall performance across diverse classification tasks. \ac{ST}-\ac{GB} slightly outperforms \ac{R-MTGB} on \textit{Avila} and delivers the best result on \textit{Landmine}, although the margin is small.
 In contrast, pooling-based approaches exhibit consistently lower recall and accuracy across all datasets, particularly on complex datasets such as \textit{Avila}.
-While \ac{DP}-\ac{GB} and \ac{TaF}-\ac{GB} perform moderately well, they do not surpass the top-performing methods on any dataset.
 Overall, these results further validate the effectiveness of \ac{R-MTGB} in leveraging relational structure to enhance predictive performance across tasks.

+An additional set of experimental results in terms of the F1 score is provided in~\ref{appendix_a}.
+These results show patterns consistent with the accuracy and recall findings: \ac{R-MTGB} generally achieves the highest or near-highest F1 scores across most datasets, particularly in \textit{Adult (Gender)}, \textit{Adult (Race)}, and \textit{Bank Marketing}, while \ac{ST}-\ac{GB} slightly outperforms it on \textit{Avila} and \textit{Landmine}.
+Overall, the F1-score analysis confirms that the proposed model maintains strong and balanced classification performance across heterogeneous tasks.